IBM/aspera-cli/README.erb.md

 $ <%=cmd%> config id demo_server initialize @json:'{"url":"ssh://demo.asperasoft.com:33001","username":"asperaweb","password":"demoaspera","ts":{"precalculate_job_size":true}}'
 ```

-A good practice is to not manually edit the configurqtion file and use modification commands instead.
+A good practice is to not manually edit the configuration file and use modification commands instead.
 If necessary, the configuration file can be edited (or simply consulted) with:

 ```bash